Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-you but I could not believe it.
-Let's talk about this because you say it's surprise strip throat.
+I could not believe it.
+Let's talk about this because you say it's surprise strep throat.
 Yeah.
-Roses, how long did you have st strip throat?
-Like three weeks.
+Roses, how long did you have strep throat? like three weeks.

 Speaker

-and like How many episodes did we record that apparently you had strep throat while we were recording? like i like Two to three.
-Yep, at least two.
-Because I thought, okay, listen, I didn't realize that since COVID strep throat doesn't present like it used to, especially in adults.
-It does not present like strep throat. i have strip I've had strep throat.
+It's so bad. and Like how many episodes did we record that apparently you had strep throat while we were recording?
+Like i mean two to three.
+Yep.
+At least two.
+Cause I thought, okay, listen, I didn't realize that since COVID strep throat doesn't present like it used to, especially in adults.
+It does not present like strep throat.
+I have, strip I've had strep throat.
 I used to get it like every year as a kid.

 00:10:11